john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 **Object oriented programming is is not a language or tool but a programming paradigm that centers around objects rather than functions.** Object oriented programming is used in languages such as C#, Java, Ruby, Python, JavaScript, etc. as well frameworks like Anugular as well.

-Object oriented programming problems can be modelled as a collection of collaborating objects that send messages to each other.
+Object oriented programming problems are modelled as a collection of collaborating objects that send messages to each other.
+Objects For instance, an object encapsulates data and

 </dd>
 </dl>